 I sometimes pull plants to thin and replant them in a new container if both seedlings are equally healthy.
 If you choose to do this, make sure that the new soil is lightly packed around the transplant’s root ball.
 Otherwise, you will smother the roots, and the plant will not thrive.

 Add fertilizer to your seedlings after the first month.
 You can do this by watering with a weak infusion of liquid fertilizer like compost tea, fish emulsion, or other organic liquid fertilizer.

 You can also have the same effect by potting up the plant with fresh potting mix.
 I still water these plants with a weak mixture of fertilizer.
 By weak, I mean half strength of what is recommended by the manufacture, sometimes even a quarter concentration.
 You don’t want your plants to bolt; you need to help them thrive until their transplant date.

 This is my absolute favorite part of the entire seedling journey!

 I think this is because I am finally gardening outdoors!

 To harden off your plants means to give them a transition period to adjust to the outdoor environment.
-The indoor environment has protected the seedlings from wind, temperature fluctuations, and cold nightime temperatures.
+The indoor environment has protected the seedlings from wind, temperature fluctuations, and cold nighttime temperatures.

-For cold hard starts like cabbage, kale, broccoli, etc., I have a four foot high table set near my basement door.
-The starts sit on the table in the full sun during the day and are covered by agrobin, floating row cover, at night.
+For cold hard starts like cabbage, kale, broccoli, etc., I have a four-foot-high table set near my basement door.
+The starts sit on the table in the full sun during the day and are covered by agribon, floating row cover, at night.
 I allow them to stay outdoors as long as the temperature remains above freezing, there is little to no wind, and any rains are gentle.

 The table is near the basement door so that the seedlings can easily be brought indoors when the weather turns harsh with high winds, driving rains, or late hard frosts.
 After a week, more or less, the seedlings are ready for transplant!